 Provision for children with special educational needs is a matter for the school as a whole.
-It is each teacher's responsibility to provide for students with SEND in his/her class, and to be aware that these needs may be present in different learning situations.
-All staff are responsible for helping to meet an individual's special educational needs and for following the school's procedures for identifying, assessing and making provision to meet those needs.
+It is each teacher's responsibility to provide for students with SEND in his/her class, and to be aware that these needs may be present in different learning situations and everyday school life.
+All staff are responsible for helping to meet an individual's special educational needs and for following the school's procedures for identifying, assessing, making provision to meet those needs and evaluating the impact of this.